 Body Language Secrets To Get Your Kids to Talk to You

-By Guest Blogger Blanca Cobb, Body Language and Lie Detection Expert
+By Guest Blogger Blanca Cobb, a local Body Language and Lie Detection Expert

 "How do I get my kids to talk to me?" is a common question parents ask.
 Many parents feel shut out of their kids' lives because they tend to get one word responses or shoulder shrugs as answers to their questions.
 Sometimes their kids ignore them all together.
 Many parents struggle in communicating with their kids.
 In my experience, there's a disconnect in communication styles between parents and kids.
 Parents tend to talk to instead of talk with their kids, whereas kids want to be heard and have their feelings validated.
 Many parents don't realize that they can use body language to create an inviting atmosphere where their kids will want to talk to them.